 After the block: what to expect

-A few days after sending a removal request, the snapshots become inaccessible on web.archive.org.
-The URL pattern returns "Page cannot be displayed due to robots.txt" or a similar message.
+Once a request is approved, the snapshots become inaccessible on web.archive.org.
+The URL then returns the "This URL has been excluded from the Wayback Machine" message described above.
 The data is not deleted from the Archive's internal storage in most cases; it is suppressed from the public interface.
-For the rare cases where data deletion is required (legal orders, certain privacy regimes), state that explicitly in the request and the Archive will route the request to the team that handles it.
+For the rare cases where outright data deletion is required (legal orders, certain privacy regimes), state that explicitly in the request and the Archive will route it to the team that handles those.

 Future crawls of the affected URLs or domain are skipped.
 If you change your mind later, the same email channel is the way to re-enable.